Assessing and Diagnosing Autism Spectrum Disorder in Adults

 Clinical Diagnosis

-A mental health professional with the credentials and expertise may also make a diagnosis of ASD.
+A mental health professional with the necessary credentials and expertise may also make a diagnosis of ASD.
 Typically, the process involves obtaining a history of the person’s social, emotional, academic and work background; assessing past documentation relevant to possible ASD; and observing how the person relates along certain social/emotional dimensions.

 How is a Diagnosis Useful?

-The uses of a diagnosis vary quite a bit.
 Here is a list of some:

 The Process I Use to Diagnosis ASD